bearsun/insight_code/README.md

   ./notebooks/Wk3_Final_Model.ipynb

 ## Docker image
-I made a Docker image with scrapped data and the final model (Wk3_Final_Model.ipynb) which can be run by itself.
+I made a Docker image with scrapped data and the final model (Wk3_Final_Model.ipynb).
 Ask me if you want a copy of the image.

 The Docker image was made by running: